alexs7/Neural-Feature-Filtering-for-Faster-Structure-from-Motion-Localization-Code/README.md

 #### Benchmarking the models:

-- learned_models_benchmarks.py #will generate model statistics
+- learned_models_benchmarks.py #will generate model statistics (this will be merged with the next script)
 - learned_models_pose_data.py #will generate pose data statistics

 #### Notes: